hypervolume#

 Hypervolume indicator.

 Compute the hypervolume metric with respect to a given reference point assuming minimization of all objectives.
 For 2D and 3D, the algorithm used [1][2] has \(O(n \log n)\) complexity.
-For 4D or higher, the algorithm [1] has \(O(n^{d-2} \log n)\) time and linear space complexity in the worst-case, but experimental results show that the pruning techniques used may reduce the time complexity even further.
+For 4D or higher, it uses a recursive algorithm that has the 3D algorithm as a base case [1], which has \(O(n^{d-2} \log n)\) time and linear space complexity in the worst-case, but experimental results show that the pruning techniques used may reduce the time complexity even further.
+Andreia P. Guerreiro improved the integration of the 3D case with the recursive algorithm, which leads to significant reduction of computation time.
+She has also enhanced the numerical stability of the algorithm by avoiding floating-point comparisons of partial hypervolumes.

 - Parameters: